Championship ring: Outside North America

 In contrast to North American professional sports, winners' medals (and runners-up medals) are awarded in Olympic team sports and European club association football tournaments such as the Premier League and UEFA Champions League.

 The National Rugby League (NRL) — the premier Australasian competition for rugby league football clubs — also present rings for the players and coach of NRL Grand Final winning sides.
 After the 2004 NRL Grand Final which was won by the Bulldogs, one of their players, Johnathan Thurston gave his premiership ring to team-mate Steve Price who missed the decider due to injury.
 The Melbourne Storm were stripped of their premierships in 2007 and 2009, but the players involved in those premierships were still allowed to keep their premiership rings.
-In 2014 NRL premiership ring was worth $8000 made by Zed N Zed Jewellery.
+The 2014 NRL premiership ring was worth AU$8000, and was made by Zed N Zed Jewellery.

+In 2024, the Australian Football League (AFL) began considering offering championship rings to the AFL and AFL Women's (AFLW) Premiers.
+These rings would be given out to players who appeared in at least one senior match in a Premiership winning season; for an example, Collingwood Football Club, who were the AFL 2023 Premiers, would receive 37 championship rings for its players.

 The winner of the Australian Supercross Championships also receives a championship ring.
 American Football teams in European leagues and competitions also produce championship rings, but they are usually made from more inexpensive material due to the lower budget of the teams.

 Circuiti Gioielli, an Italian designer of sports-themed jewelry, has issued custom made North American style rings to several champions like World SBK's Ben Spies and MXGP's Antonio Cairoli.
 These pieces were promotional vehicles for the jewelry and were not commissioned by a governing body or team.

 International events

 In addition to the medals commonly offered in international competition, some governing bodies have been known to gift their champions with commemorative rings.
+For example, the United States Olympics Team have awarded championship rings.
 In ice hockey, the American, Canadian, Czech and Russian federations have used the practice in one or more occasions.